"Observing U.S. Elections"

 Thursday, April 6, 2017, 7–8:15 p.m.
 EDT, Webcast Only

 From Colombia to Sudan to Syria, The Carter Center is making behind-the-scenes and forward-facing contributions to peace.
 Hear more about the opportunities, challenges, and progress of the Center’s conflict resolution efforts in world hotspots.
+This event will be webcast only.

 Please sign up below for important news about the work of The Carter Center and special event invitations.